 Mission of Nuba Water Project

 Our mission is to bring clean water to the Sudanese people of the Nuba Mountains.
-We do that by developing water infrastructure and by providing water purification education and resources.
+We do that by purchasing and delivering water pump repair kits and Safe Water Drops.
 Our work is for the benefit of all Nuba people regardless of religious or ethnic association.

 Nuba Water Project was founded in 2006 by Denver businessman Steve Riley and two Sudanese refugees, George Tuto and Ibrahim Agor.
 George and Ibrahim, determined to help their people in the Nuba Mountains, worked with Steve to identify a focus for their work…water.
 The motto became “Clean Water Brings Life.”
 Our work is made possible by direct connections with key Sudanese living in Denver and in Sudan.